storj-archived/storj.io/src/posts/engineering/so-you-re-a-storage-node-operator-which-satellites-do-you-trust.md

 categories:
   - engineering
 authors:
+  - Tikh Bana
-  - Tikh Bana and JT Olio
+  - JT Olio
 draft: false
 ---
 One of the most fundamental parts of a decentralized platform is that there is no single authority or owner.
 In a true decentralized ecosystem, everyone who participates is a critical contributor to the network.